-Potential Impact Primary 1 Mitigation Measures Objective Stage of Mitigation Design Construction Operation Disturbance of sites or items of cultural heritage Minimal impact to cultural heritage values Prevention Establish a dialogue with the Traditional Owners.
-Develop a Cultural Heritage Management Agreement/Plan which includes construction and operational phases.
-Contingency Measures Nil.
+Potential Impact Primary 1 Mitigation Measures Objective Stage of Mitigation Design Construction Operation Disturbance of sites or items of cultural heritage Minimal impact to cultural heritage values al Traditional Owners.
+Heritage Management Agreement/Plan.
+Telesian which Contingency Measures Nil.
 If items of potential cultural heritage significance are discovered during construction, work is to cease immediately in the vicinity of the construction works and a cultural heritage professional is to be invited to investigate prior to works recommencing in that area.
-Cultural Heritage Management Agreement/Plan to potentially include recommendations for Traditional Owners on site during construction activities.
-Investigate any heritage related complaints and address accordingly.
+Cultural Heritage Management Agreement/Plan to potentially include recommendations for Traditional Owners on site during construction activities. a address accordingly.
 Implement a complaint recording, investigation and reporting system.
 Monitoring Nil.
 Visual inspection of items of cultural heritage value in the event of a complaint.
 Nil.